apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 Elizabeth May has long been party leader and lone MP, and is the longest-standing leader of Canada’s parties.
 While this may be the year the Greens pick up a couple additional seats – for example, on Vancouver Island – their support has traditionally been spread so thinly across the country that they pose a serious challenge in very few ridings.
 That said, the fact climate is a huge pillar of their platform could make this the year they break out.

 **You should consider voting Green if** your riding is one of the few that has a strong Green candidate with a chance of winning, or if you want to lodge a protest vote on behalf of climate.
-If you’re a Green supporter looking to vote strategically, the [rules i describe above](#strategic) all apply.
+If you’re a Green supporter looking to vote strategically, the [rules I describe above](#strategic) all apply.

 <a name="bloc"></a>